Suwannee Ridge - Things to Do

 Explore area roads and a short nature trail to see diverse wildlife and habitats.

 During the spring and fall, youth and hunters with mobility impairments may participate in special general gun and spring turkey hunts in conjunction with neighboring Holton Creek Wildlife Management Area.
 Appropriate licenses and permits are required.
-Check the hunt calendar and regulations summary for an area map, specific dates, and quota permit requirements.
+Check the regulations summary brochure and hunt calendar before you visit.

 Experience a sampling of the natural communities and geologic features found on the area with a hike along a 1.2-mile trail that winds around a series of sinkholes.
 The loop trail begins and ends at the parking area located off of SW 67th Drive.
 For longer treks, hike along some of the more than 18 miles of unpaved roads.